rcosnita/fantastico/doc/source/features/mvc.rst

     * An xml file that must be filled with product data
     * A `vCard <http://en.wikipedia.org/wiki/VCard>`_. export service.

 If you want to read a small tutorial and to start coding very fast on Fantastico MVC read :doc:`/how_to/mvc_how_to`.
+Controller
+API is documented :py:class:`fantastico.mvc.controller_decorator.Controller`.